merenlab/anvio/anvio/docs/artifacts/quick-summary.md

 5 | bin_3 | sample_2 | 0.001595914458984989 | 0.0
 [...] | [...] |[...] |[...] |[...]

 The `unique_id` column is just a unique index for each row.
-Each column after the `sample` column contains a different statistic (to learn how to include different or additional statistics in this output, read the %(anvi-quick-summary)s page.)
+Each column after the `sample` column contains a different statistic (to learn how to include different or additional statistics in this output, read the %(anvi-summary-blitz)s page.)